 If you don’t have a blender, this pumpkin smoothie recipe can also be prepared with a hand mixer and is thus a great option for beginners.
 Since we don’t peel the fruits and vegetables in this recipe, it’s best to buy organic.

 This typically autumnal pumpkin smoothie is as orange as a fallen maple leaf.
 Note that not every pumpkin can be eaten raw.
 Before you begin blending your pumpkin of choice into a smoothie, give it a quick taste test.
 If it is bitter, it contains poisonous cucurbitacin and should not be consumed.
 Most pumpkins sold in stores are cultivars that can be used in this recipe without a problem.
 When in doubt, a can of pumpkin puree is a readily available alternative.

 To make one bright orange pumpkin smoothie rich in beta-carotene, you’ll need:

 This smoothie should contain equal parts pear, carrot, and pumpkin, so the measurements here are for guidance and need not be followed strictly.
-Some pumpkins can be eaten without peeling.
+Some pumpkins can be eaten without peeling – here’s an overview of which pumpkin’s skins are edible.
 For our own smoothie, we used whole pieces of hokkaido pumpkin, including the outer rind.
 Wash your carrots and cut both carrots and pumpkin into smaller pieces.
 Core and seed the pear, but do not peel it before cutting it into smaller pieces and adding to the mixer.

 Carrots and pumpkin may require some liquid in order to blend to a smoothie texture.
 Add some water or (apple) juice to ensure your smoothie is drinkable rather than the consistency of baby food.
 Add the pumpkin seed oil or roasted pumpkin seeds to the top for a final flavor punch.